open-afc-project/openafc/database_readme.md

 ### **Expected location of post-processed database on the AFC server**
 There are three category of databases: Dynamic, Static and ULS.
 1. **Dynamic:**
-* These are assets that are subject to change more frequenty than Static, either by the user interacting with the GUI (AFC Config) uploading files (AntennaPatterns, ULS_Database), or another asset that may change in the future
+* These are assets that are subject to change more frequenty than Static, either by the user interacting with the GUI (AFC Config) uploading files (AntennaPatterns), or another asset that may change in the future
 * Live under /var/lib/fbrat
-* Examples are: ULS_Database, afc_config, AntennaPatterns, RAS_Database, and analysis responses
+* Examples are: afc_config, AntennaPatterns and analysis responses
-* Note that the RAS_Database technically lives as a static asset but the code uses a symlink at /var/lib/fbrat/RAS_Database
+* Note that the were moved to Object storage by default

 2. **Static:**
 * These are the assets that are not expected to change for at least a year (and some for many years)
-* Live under /usr/share/fbrat/rat_transfer
+* Live under /mnt/nfs/rat_transfer
 * Examples are: Terrain (3DEP, SRTM, Globe), Building (LiDAR, Multiband-BDesign3D), NLCD, Population Density
-* Below are the database directories under /usr/share/fbrat/rat_transfer
+* Below are the database directories under /mnt/nfs/rat_transfer
   * **ULS_Database:** Fallback (static) ULS_Database in case an active ULS_Database under fbrat is missing
   * **srtm3arcsecondv003**
   * **RAS_Database**